 The Income Tax Act requires banks to ask you for your Social Insurance Number (SIN) when you open an interest-bearing account, so the bank can report your interest income to the government.
-Any account, however, can be opened without your SIN.
+Other accounts, however, can be opened without your SIN.

 Credit bureau check

 Banks may conduct, with your consent, a credit bureau check to help determine the conditions for the account, such as ABM withdrawal limits or hold policies on non-electronic deposits.
 Your positive credit history could allow the bank to offer you higher limits or other enhanced terms.

 Holds on funds deposited by cheque

 When you have a bank account, you may cash most cheques, subject to applicable hold periods.
 Banks may apply a hold on funds deposited by cheque to allow time for the cheque to clear.
 This protects banks and their depositors from losses due to fraud.
 Banks will explain their hold policies clearly to you during the account opening process.
 The best way to minimize holds is to establish a stable relationship with your bank branch.